|Ming troops with captured Wokou, from 'Kang Wo Tu Juan (《抗倭圖卷》)'.|

 Lian Bing (練兵, lit.
 'Trained troop')

 Realising the weakness of Mu Bing, some Ming generals opted for better trained troops.
-The most famous Lian Bing was undoubtly Qi Jia Jun (戚家軍), although troops trained under Yu Da You (俞大猷) and Tan Lun (譚綸) were equally deadly.
+The most famous Lian Bing was undoubtedly Qi Jia Jun (戚家軍), although troops trained under Yu Da You (俞大猷) and Tan Lun (譚綸) were equally deadly.

 Highly trained and motivated, Lian Bing were able to dispatch Wokou with relative ease.
 However they were few in numbers, yet had to defend the vast coasts of China from Wokou that massively outnumbered them.
 It was a testament of their combat prowess that these troops were able to defeat the Wokou with remarkably few casualties despite being constantly overworked and stressed.